 Mark Twain once said, “I can live for two months on a good compliment.”

 A sincere compliment can have a magical effect on a student.
 We all know that relationships can make or break your classroom.
-And when you have a particularly difficult student, it can be difficult to keep things positive.
+And when you have a particularly difficult student, it can be hard to keep things positive.
 That’s where this strategy can help.

 One of the easiest and most brilliant strategies I’ve found to encourage students is called the “I Heard” Strategy.
 I learned it from a colleague who used it at our school.
 I interviewed her about how this strategy works, and you can find her answers below: